ROCKINGHAM COUNTY GUN CLUB, INC.

 ARTICLE V - MEETINGS

-- General Membership Meetings - The Club shall hold semi-annual General Membership Meetings.
-The first shall be on the weekend after Memorial Day.
-The second shall be held on the first weekend in December.
-If these meetings cannot take place at the time fixed, they shall be held within a reasonable time thereafter, and the Officers and/or Directors shall hold over until their successors are elected.
+- General Membership Meeting - The Club shall hold an annual General Membership Meeting on the first weekend in December.
+If this meeting cannot take place at the time fixed, it shall be held within a reasonable time thereafter, and the Officers and/or Directors shall hold over until their successors are elected.

 - Special Meetings – A Special Meeting of the Club may be held at any time upon the call of the President or Executive Board.